servo/book/src/architecture/microtasks.md

 # Microtasks

 According the HTML spec, a microtask is: "a colloquial way of referring to a task that was created via the queue a microtask algorithm"([source](https://html.spec.whatwg.org/multipage/#microtask-queue)).
-Each [event-loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop)--meaning window, worker, or worklet--has it's own microtask queue.
+Each [event-loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop)--meaning window, worker, or worklet--has its own microtask queue.
-The tasks queued on it are run as part of the [perform a microtask checkpoint](https://html.spec.whatwg.org/multipage/#perform-a-microtask-checkpoint) algorithm, which is called into from various places, the main one being [after running a task](https://html.spec.whatwg.org/multipage/#event-loop-processing-model:perform-a-microtask-checkpoint) from an task queue that isn't the microtask queue, and each call to this algorithm drains the microtask queue--running all tasks that have been enqueued up to that point([without re-entrancy](https://html.spec.whatwg.org/multipage/#performing-a-microtask-checkpoint)).
+The tasks queued on it are run as part of the [perform a microtask checkpoint](https://html.spec.whatwg.org/multipage/#perform-a-microtask-checkpoint) algorithm, which is called into from various places, the main one being [after running a task](https://html.spec.whatwg.org/multipage/#event-loop-processing-model:perform-a-microtask-checkpoint) from a task queue that isn't the microtask queue, and each call to this algorithm drains the microtask queue--running all tasks that have been enqueued up to that point([without re-entrancy](https://html.spec.whatwg.org/multipage/#performing-a-microtask-checkpoint)).

 ## The microtask queue in Servo